Personal tools

 7.2 Marine Systems

-Considers theory and application of automatic control engineering and artificial intelligence techniques to the maritime field.
-To include surface vessels, floating structures, subsea systems, underwater vehicles, human factors, autonomous craft, and other devices within the marine environment.
-Addresses navigation, guidance and control, monitoring and surveillance, fault diagnosis, optimization, planning, modelling, identification, and control architectures.
-Interests also span total vessel control to computer systems for marine applications, and detailed control of ancillary and auxiliary subsystems.
+Theory and application of control engineering and artificial intelligence techniques to the maritime field.
+Navigation, guidance and control, monitoring and surveillance, fault diagnosis, optimization, planning, modelling, identification, human factors and control architectures.

 7.3 Aerospace